Britain's John Lewis, Co-op lament supply chain disruptions | Business

 Britain's John Lewis, Co-op lament supply chain disruptions

-Murrells welcomed Wednesday's announcement that minister Michael Gove will lead the British government's response to the crisis.
-BIGGEST TEST John Lewis made a first half profit before exceptional items of 69 million pounds ($95 million), versus a loss of 55 million pounds in the same period last year, helped by 66 million pounds of cost savings and business rates relief of 58 million pounds.
-Sales rose 6% to 5.87 billion pounds, with department store sales up 12% and Waitrose's sales up 2%.
+Although the employee-owned John Lewis Partnership, which runs John Lewis department stores and supermarket chain Waitrose, returned to a first-half profit after a pandemic-hit loss last year, it warned of "significant uncertainty" ahead.
+Partnership Chairman Sharon White said the whole retail industry was having to manage global supply chain challenges and labour shortages.

-British retailers John Lewis Partnership and the Co-operative Group both warned that creaking supply chains would lead to higher prices on Thursday, as a dearth of truck drivers compounds disruption in global freight trade.
+British retailers John Lewis Partnership and the Co-operative Group both warned on Thursday that creaking supply chains would lead to higher prices, as a dearth of truck drivers compounds disruptions in global freight trade.

+Partnership Chairman Sharon White said the whole retail industry was having to manage global supply chain challenges and labour shortages.
+The group was seeing inflationary pressures and expects them to persist.

-"Like the whole of retail, we are managing global supply chain challenges and labour shortages.
-We are seeing inflationary pressures, which we expect to persist," the John Lewis Chairman Sharon White said.
-She said the group was taking a range of measures to mitigate these risks and deliver Christmas for customers, including a campaign to recruit more drivers, the recruitment of 7,000 temporary seasonal workers and booking additional freight.
+"We are obviously seeing short-term pressures.
+We are finding it hard to see how those short-term inflationary pressures are going to be fully eased," she told reporters.
+"Industry wise, economy wise everybody's staring into a rather cloudy crystal ball at the moment."
+The partnership was taking measures to mitigate risks and deliver Christmas for customers, including recruiting more full-time drivers and 7,000 temporary seasonal workers as well as booking additional freight capacity.

-The Co-op, which runs Britain's sixth largest supermarket group and also provides funeral and other services, reported a first half loss and warned supply chain disruption would put pressure on full year profit.
-CEO Steve Murrells joined industry calls for heavy goods vehicle (HGV) drivers to be added to the shortage occupation list so foreign workers can help plug a shortage of 90,000.
+The Co-op, which runs Britain's sixth-largest supermarket group and also provides funeral and other services, reported a first-half loss and warned that supply chain disruptions would pressure full-year profit.
+CEO Steve Murrells joined industry calls for heavy goods vehicle drivers to be added to the shortage occupation list so foreign workers can help plug a shortfall of 90,000.

-"This won't be solved in isolation, this is a global issue where the supply chain has completely broken down," he told Reuters.
-Murrells welcomed Wednesday's announcement that minister Michael Gove will lead the British government's response to the crisis.
+"This won't be solved in isolation.
+This is a global issue where the supply chain has completely broken down," he told Reuters.
+BIGGEST TEST

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)